Kismuz/btgym/README.md

   before btgym import.
 It's recommended to import btacktrader and btgym first to ensure proper backend choice;
 - not tested with Python < 3.5;
-- doesn't seem to work correctly under Windows;
+- doesn't seem to work correctly under Windows; partially done
 - by default, is configured to accept Forex 1 min. data from www.HistData.com;
 - only random data sampling is implemented;
-- no built-in dataset splitting to training/cv/testing subsets;
+- ~~no built-in dataset splitting to training/cv/testing subsets;~~ done
 - only one equity/currency pair can be traded;
 - ~~no 'skip-frames' implementation within environment;~~ done
 - ~~no plotting features, except if using pycharm integration observer.~~